kristopolous/syfin/deck.md

 ## Let's make money from this!

-The old have all the cash.
+Elderly have all the assets.

 <img src="wealth.jpeg" />

-They will reverse their age at any cost.
+They would reverse their age at any price.

 ---